i-ninte/grad-agent/README.md

 ## What the agent will not do

 - Send any email to a professor.
 Every send is manual, from your Gmail, after you read the draft.
+- Touch your inbox beyond reading.
+IMAP access is read-only: it never sends, deletes, or marks messages.
 - Fabricate a paper claim.
 The hook goes through a second Claude call that rejects any claim not present in the abstracts, and rewrites.
+- Email the same professor twice.
+Deduplication is keyed on the Semantic Scholar authorId, with a name fallback for legacy rows, and follow-ups are marked so no prof is nudged more than once.
 - Draft for programs you are ineligible for.
 If your `degree_status` is `bachelors`, PhD programs that require an MSc first are filtered out.
+Same gate for scholarships outside your eligibility region.

 ## Requirements